Why CANZUK?

 Of course, these are just a few factors among many, but emphasize how compatible the CANZUK nations are with respect to formulating closer diplomatic ties.

-Given that the CANZUK area is so similar in terms of social, economic, cultural and historical factors, it would be folly not to promote free movement, free trade and foreign policy among these countries and observe the numerous economic and social benefits such policies would bring.
+In general, the four countries have the ideal economies, cultures, and histories to benefit from free movement, free trade, and mutual foreign policy, making the CANZUK initiative a highly-valuable pursuit for the future.
+Given that the CANZUK area is so similar in terms of social, economic, cultural and historical factors, it would be folly not to promote these policies and observe the numerous benefits they would bring.